 Dead plankton sinks to the ocean floor and gets deposited.

 At about 50°C (corresponding to 1-2km burial) the sapropel is converted into kerogen (through anaerobic bacteria and chemical processes).

 The sediment layers may be folded as a result of tectonic movements in the basin.

 More sediments fall on top, increasing the pressure and temperature on the kerogen.

 At 80-120°C (corresponding to 3-5 km burial) the conversion of kerogen into liquid pertorleum occurs.

 Between 120-150°C natural gas forms and migrates from the kerogen into the sandstone reservoir.

-In some sedentary basins salty water may also migrate into the sandstone reservoir and underlie the oil.
+In some sedimentary basins salty water may also migrate into the sandstone reservoir and underlie the oil.